QuadnucYard/radishom/src/elem/line.typ

 ///
 /// - target (auto, str): The target station id where the loop ends.
 ///
+/// - reverse (auto, bool): Whether the order of subsequent stations should be reversed.
+/// - reverse-before (bool): Whether to reverse the order of all previous stations.
+///
 /// - cfg (str, none): Enabling conditions for subsequent segments.
 /// - cfg-not (str, none): Disabling conditions for subsequent segments.
 ///